Explore

 - Get DSC

-Amid these, MOOWR emerged as a neutral, obligation-free, location-free, all-sector-inclusive mechanism to reduce the cost of manufacturing and free up working capital.
+MOOWR emerged as the solution—a neutral, obligation-free, location-free, all-sector-inclusive scheme that reduces manufacturing costs and frees up working capital.

 To understand MOOWR entirely, we must trace how India managed bonded manufacturing before 2019 – and why the 2019 overhaul was so significant.